hightail/wilson-api/concepts/routing/routing.md

 defined from a URL path to a controller and a template/templateUrl.
 This requires that all templates and controllers be declared on angular prior to routing.
 With wilson, routes are defined from a url path to a wilson component (angularjs element-style directive).
-At routing time, wilson determines all necessary dependencies needed to fulfill the route, loads all javascript and markup templates and then resolves the route and renders the routed component.
+At routing time, wilson determines all necessary dependencies needed to fulfill the route, loads all javascript, markup templates and styles then resolves the route and renders the routed component.

 This gives wilson applications the ability to "code-split" their javascript and markup templates.
 Although the application is a SPA, it does not need to load a monolithic javascript payload that contains the entire application.
 Rather, as the user navigates